michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.5.0 =
+- Added the `Renew Cache` action link in the unit listing table.
 - Added the `search` shortcode and function argument which performs a keyword search with the set keywords.
 - Added the `asin` shortcode and function argument which list products of the set ASINs.
 - Added the `Contextual` unit type.